Information and resources about Housing Issues for Veterans in Pennsylvania.

 Disability housing grants for Veterans

-Home Loans
+VA Home Loans

 Resources for Homeless Veterans and Homeless Veteran Service Providers

-VA Programs for Homeless Veterans
+VA Homeless Programs

 Information from the United States Department of Veterans Affairs about programs offered to help veterans who may be homeless or at risk of losing their home.
+If you are a Veteran who is homeless or at imminent risk of homelessness, you are strongly encouraged to contact the National Call Center for Homeless Veterans at (877) 4AID-VET (877-424-3838) for assistance.

 Servicemembers Civil Relief Act Notice Disclosure

-Notice used by the U.S. Department of Housing and Urban Development to notify Servicemembers on “active duty” or “active service,” or a spouse or dependent of such a servicemember who may be entitled to certain legal protections and debt relief pursuant to the Servicemembers Civil Relief Act.
+Notice used by the U.S. Department of Housing and Urban Development to notify Servicemembers on “active duty” or “active service,” or a spouse or dependent of such a servicemember, who may be entitled to certain legal protections and debt relief pursuant to the Servicemembers Civil Relief Act.
 [PDF]

 Are You a Veteran Needing Help With a Legal Question? - ABA Free Legal Answers